prologin/prolotheme/exampleSite/content/example_single/index.md

 ---
-title: "Example Lab"
+title: "Example single layout"
 weight: 1
 authors: ["Prologin"]
 subtitle: Here is an example lab that shows all the possibilities offered by the theme.
-layout: multiple_sections
-code_stub_url: ./resources/given_resources/example.zip
-preview: "resources/preview.gif"
 summary: |
-    This lab is used as an example page with multiple sections.
+    This lab is used as an example page with one single section.
     It can summarise concepts and everything covered in this subject.
     It support **markdown** and can also